Skip to content

 Python 3.14 Compatibility

-PaddleOCR is not supported on Python 3.14 due to upstream compatibility issues.
-Use Python 3.10-3.13.
+The Python PaddleOCR package is not supported on Python 3.14 due to upstream compatibility issues.
+Use Python 3.10-3.13, or use the native Rust backend which has no Python dependency.

 Configuration